CaTS | Information Technology

 Click the blue “New” button and choose “New Forum.”

-On the “New Forum” page, add a title for your forum.
-A “Description” is optional, but can be a good place to include instructions for discussions.
+On the “Edit Forum” Properties page, fill in a Title for your forum.
+A description is optional but can be a good place to describe the topics within it.
+Save when completed.

 Video: Create a Forum